alexandergaldones/api/quote-api.md

 Quotes can be directly accessed from this API, in addition to the `buyquote` and `sellorder` endpoints.
-This API is the preferred way to access multi-currency quotes, such as PHP-BTC or THB-BTC.
+This API is the preferred way to access multi-currency quotes, such as BTC-PHP or BTC-THB.

 https://quote.coins.ph/v1/